WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Role: A role, that will be the disguise
 - Duration: A duration type

-As a result of a Disguising the <Target> receives a Disguised attribute.
+As a result of a Disguising the <Target> receives a `Disguise` attribute.

 ---
 #### Protecting